 This funding comes from UK Research and Innovation (UKRI), a non-departmental public body sponsored by the Department for Business, Energy and Industrial Strategy.
-UKRI brings together seven Research Councils – including the Arts and Humanities Research Council – Innovate UK, and Research England.
+UKRI brings together seven Research Councils – including the Arts and Humanities Research Council (AHRC) – Innovate UK, and Research England.

 Sustainable digital research infrastructure